 12 years later I decided it was time to go freelance.
 The very next day, wanting to add 1-to-1 teaching to my services, I began training for the Cambridge Certificate in English Language Teaching to Adults.
 I thoroughly enjoyed the course and still love investigating and explaining English grammar.

 I have a strong knowledge of business and IT terminology and can quickly find and consistently use the right term.
 I have also used my personal interests in: animal welfare, marine life, scuba diving, sustainable development and food, to produce translations that are culturally sensitive.
 I follow a variety of conservation organisations including Project Aware, WWF and IUCN.

 As a lifelong learner, I aim for the highest standards and follow an annual CPD plan.
-I am a Member of Chartered Institute of Linguists and an Intermediate member of the Society for Editors and Proofreaders.
+I am a Member of Chartered Institute of Linguists and a Professional member of the Chartered Institute of Editing and Proofreading.

 Why 'The Online English Bureau'?

 English is the major world language: it is the main language of business and science and film.